Christendom

-Forty-three years after Constantine’s death, Emperor Theodosius declared Christianity to be the official religion of the Empire.
-The standards set by Constantine at Nicea were to be considered official, and all other Christian teachings were heresy.
-Heresy is a belief that contradicts or defies established religious teachings.
 Because Christianity had developed independently in cities throughout the Empire, there was a diversity of beliefs among the faithful.
-After Nicean Christianity became the official religion of the empire, people who practiced heretical beliefs often faced punishment or death.
+After Nicean Christianity became the Empire’s official religion, people who practiced heretical beliefs often faced punishment or death.

 Christianity spread past the borders of the Roman Empire to barbarian lands.
 The faith spread to present-day France after Frankish king Clovis I became a Christian in 496.
 By the seventh century, missionaries spread their beliefs to Great Britain, the last outpost of Western Europe to accept Christianity.

-Religious life was often the only way to get an education in Western Europe during the Middle Ages.
+Religious life was often the only way to get an education in Europe during the Middle Ages.
 It also allowed poor people to escape a dreary life and possibly rise to power.
 Some Christians renounced their possessions and lived apart from the rest of society.
 Men lived as monks in monasteries and women as nuns in convents.
-A fifth-century monk now called St. Benedict established strict rules for monasteries, including when monks should eat, pray, and work.
-Often the younger sons of nobles or widowed women would leave the stress of the everyday life for the care and comfort they found in monasteries and convents.
+A fifth-century monk, now called St. Benedict, established strict rules for monasteries, including when monks should eat, pray, and work.
+Often the younger sons of nobles or widowed women would leave the stress of everyday life for the care and comfort they found in monasteries and convents.

 Resources